reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ## What steps has the Python community taken?
-The Python community has acknowledged the lack of diversity in speakers, open source contributors and working developers.
+The Python community has acknowledged the lack of diversity in speakers, open source contributors and developers/engineers.
 There are various organizations with initiatives to improve diversity.

 ### Open Source Sprints